Pranshu-Bahadur/PackBoost/README.md

 This installs PackBoost in editable mode so the package stays in sync with local source edits.
 Append `[numerai]` if you also need the Numerai notebook extras.
-CUDA wheels are optional and not required for CPU-only workflows.
+CUDA wheels are not available at milestone 1; everything runs on CPU.

 ### CPU-only quickstart